28 Notable alumni of

 -

-Robert John Eugene Davis is a retired professional baseball player who played eight seasons for the San Diego Padres, Toronto Blue Jays, and California Angels of Major League Baseball.
+Robert John Eugene Davis is an American former professional baseball catcher who played eight seasons for the San Diego Padres, Toronto Blue Jays, and California Angels of Major League Baseball (MLB).

 -